 2 dashes Angostura Bitters

 Add the ingredients to a mixing glass and stir with ice to chill.
 Dilution happens slower when stirring, so it is important to take some time to properly cool the drink and take the edge off the spirits.
 Strain into a chilled cocktail glass and garnish with a lemon wedge.

-To me, this cocktail is begging for experimentation, not because it isn't good as-is—I love the way it leans toward the Manhattan but the brandy retains a certain boozy elegance that demands pause and reflection after each sip.
+To us, this cocktail is begging for experimentation, not because it isn’t good as-is—we love the way it leans toward the Manhattan but the brandy retains a certain boozy elegance that demands pause and reflection after each sip.
 On the contrary, the combination of rich flavors makes it an interesting candidate for careful substitution.
-If you start thinking creatively, you could come up with some interesting ideas, and I mean more than simply swapping the bitters.
+If you start thinking creatively, you could come up with some interesting ideas, and we mean more than simply swapping the bitters.
 Why not try some Maraschino liqueur and sherry in place of the vermouth?
 How about a port wine or Madeira?
 Play with the whiskey and try one of your favorites, or maybe a flavored brandy for the other base spirit.
 After adjusting to balance the sweetness, you might reinvent something that already exists, or maybe you can come up with a new cocktail destined to survive another century!
-Either way, I am curious to know what you tried.
+Either way, we are curious to know what you tried.
 How was your Saratoga?
 How was your improvised variation?
-Let me know in the comments below.
+Let us know in the comments below.